 Absolutely.
 There is constant feedback to the administration about what is and is not going well so that things can be improved.
 Feedback comes through formal evaluations, informal discussions, and focus groups.
 Changes are made throughout the year to improve quality of resident life and patient care.
 There is also a Housestaff Council made up of 6 interns, 4 junior residents, and 4 senior residents.
 The Council meets monthly to discuss issues brought up by the housestaff and presents plans and potential solutions at a monthly housestaff meeting with the entire residency program.

 Where do people live?

 Most people live in walking distance from the hospital in Fenway, Brookline or Brookline Village.
 If you have a car, Jamaica Plains is a popular place.
 In addition, residents live everywhere from Cambridge to the South End and even outside the city such as in Chestnut Hill.

 What Medical Schools do people come from?

-The BIDMC internal medicine residency program generously provides outside catered food each day for lunch, including Mexican and Indian food, gourmet sandwiches, and pizza.
-The program also provides meal cards with money allotted each year to be used in the cafeterias on the east and west campuses, cafes, as well as the Starbucks in the main lobby.
-The hospital also provides free food to housestaff on call on the weekends.
-The internal medicine housestaff are also lucky enough to have a dedicated housestaff lounge with 2 Flavia machines for making free gourmet coffee, and a cappuccino machine is in the works!
-If you like fast food, there is a food court, The Galleria, across the street from the hospital where you can buy anything from McDonald's to burritos, as well as a nearby Souper Salad.
+The BIDMC internal medicine residency program provides outside catered food each day for lunch, including Mexican and Indian food, salads, gourmet sandwiches, and pizza.
+The program also provides meal cards with money allotted each year to be used in the cafeterias on the east and west campuses, cafes, as well as the coffee shop in the Rosenberg building.
+The hospital provides free food to housestaff on call on the weekends.
+The internal medicine housestaff are lucky enough to have a dedicated housestaff lounge with a Flavia machine.
+Between the two campuses, there is a Pret a Manger, Caffe Nero, B. Good, Clover and a food court where you can buy anything from McDonald's to burritos.